shaifulcse/GreenBundle-Data-Code/README.md

    b) maintainability-analysis:

        This directory describe how to calculate the DL-score used in the paper for analyzing maintenance cost.
-The tools was        made   commeercial by the original authors, limiting us to share it publicly.
+       The tool was made commercial by the original authors, thus limiting us to share it publicly.